COOKIE POLICY

 YT-PLAYER-BANDWIDTH

-Determines the optimal video quality according to the user.
+Determines the optimal video quality based on the user.

 Persistent